suhasagg/mini-cassandra/docs/ARCHITECTURE.md

 # Mini Cassandra Java - Detailed Architecture

-This document explains the architecture of the dependency-free Java Cassandra-like database in interview-ready detail.
+This document explains the architecture of the dependency-free Java Cassandra-like database.

 ---